Unsupervised Learning

 The board state analysis above suggests the sabotage pattern won't break - it will adapt.
 Israel doesn't need to escalate openly when its troop presence is the provocation.
 The chain therefore flips: the decision node is not whether Israel escalates, but whether Hezbollah can tolerate ten days of Israeli boots on Lebanese soil without firing.

 P058 (Hezbollah fires on Israeli forces or positions during the 10-day Lebanon ceasefire, by Apr 26.
-Confidence 0.55): Israeli troops in southern Lebanon, expanding patrol perimeters, pushing checkpoints - this is an existential provocation for an organisation whose political identity is built on removing Israeli forces from Lebanese soil.
-Hezbollah is not a signatory to the ceasefire and owes it nothing.
+Confidence 0.55): The board state above sets the logic - Israeli troops in the south, expanding patrols and checkpoints, are the provocation, and Hezbollah is not a signatory and owes the truce nothing.
 Against: ten days is short, Hezbollah's leadership may calculate that restraint serves Iran's diplomatic track on Monday, and a Hezbollah strike that hands Israel the self-defence clause is strategically idiotic.
 But Hezbollah is a decentralised militia with units in contact with Israeli patrols - restraint requires discipline across every position, every day, for ten days.
 One firefight is enough.

 P059 (Israel conducts significant military escalation in Lebanon within 48 hours of Hezbollah firing, citing self-defence.
 Confidence 0.85.
 Conditional on P058): This is what the self-defence clause was written for.
 If Hezbollah fires first, Israel has the legal cover, the forces in position, and seven sessions of documented pattern saying it will escalate at every opportunity.
 Trump cannot object - his own ceasefire terms authorised it.
-The sabotage pattern holds at 8/8, but the fingerprints belong to Hezbollah.
+The sabotage pattern reaches 8/8, but Hezbollah fires the first shot.

 Scored